 Protected terrestrial species identified as having potential to occur in Plaquemines Parish include piping plover and red knot (USFWS 2018), which are shorebirds.
-Suitable habitat for piping plover or red knot are not known to exist in the area, therefore, the alternative would have no effects to the piping plover and red knot.
+Shorebirds occupying shoreline environments where construction activities would occur would likely move to undisturbed habitat located adjacent to the alternative.
+Although suitable habitat for piping plover or red knot are not known to exist in the area, if these shorebirds were present, they would likely move back into the area once construction is completed.
+Impacts to terrestrial protected species would be adverse, but minor and short term.